 Marks of the battle can still be seen on Willis Hill today.
 Douglas H. Gordon sold twelve acres of Willis Hill to the United States in 1868 for the creation of the National Cemetery.
-The present Willis Hill dwelling dates back to some time after the Civil War.
-It was the home of the Richardson's, a Civil War soldier who fought here during 2nd Fredericksburg.
-Later it was the home of the Montfort Academy nuns, it stands on the foundation of the old Willis home site.
-The old Willis Cemetery still bears many marks on its walls from the fighting in 1862 and 1863, and near the house stands the site of Captain Squires' gun pits now filled in.
+A home later built on the property belonged to a Civil War soldier who fought here during 2nd Fredericksburg.
+The old Willis Cemetery still bears many marks on its walls from the fighting in 1862 and 1863, and nearby stands the site of Captain Squires' gun pits now filled in.

 The events that transpired on the grounds on Willis Hill are critical in the understanding the life and death struggle enacted here at Fredericksburg from 1862 to 1864, The invaluable terrain features preserved here and archaeological resources hidden here are the only tangible evidence left for students and scholars to understand what these soldiers sacrificed here during the Civil War.